getLiauba/SmartHomeMonitor/README.md

 ## <a name="Production_Testing">Production Testing</a>

 If I was manufaturing multiple units of these PCB's I would created a circuit tester that the PCB 6 pin header could be easily plugged into.
 This circuit tester would produce a light indicating there is no short between power and ground, it would also provide voltage to the LED on the PCB to ensure it correctly lights up and that all connections are as they should be.
+There is no need in testing the Raspberry Pi or the sensor becuase it should have been done by the company that we purchased the pats from.